 Even the best writers say, “Write what you know.”
 It’s an old mantra that writers hear all the time from key note speakers at writing conferences.
 Although it is important for you to write within the spectrum of your experience, it is also important to write a compelling story that convinces readers of the legitimacy of setting, feasibility, and character sincerity.
 Research then becomes essential.

 By now you have a living story in your head.
 It’s scratching and clawing from the inside, trying to get out.
 To this point, you have barely dipped your pen in the inkwell by writing a logline and theme.
 You have started to organize your approach by putting together a story canon.
 It’s now time to craft a story skeleton upon which you can later hang all of the necessary organs and flesh (in some cases quite a gory endeavor).
 Time to add to your treatment document.

-Living as a writer, whether you are published or not, has many perks.
+Living as a writer, whether you are published or not, writing great novels or spending evenings to help those in need to buy papers online, has many perks.
 The greatest of which, in my opinion, is the constant and unstoppable parade of stories in your head.
-Now that you have reached the point where you have written a logline and followed up with theme, the creative energy is undoubtedly sparking.…
+Now that you have reached the point where you…

 Now that you have an effective logline written for your novel, it’s time to breath life into your idea by giving it a clearly defined theme.
 You might be thinking, “Theme?
 Come on, Craig, I’m not writing one of Aesop’s fables.”
 To that I say, not so fast.
 There is a strong argument for theme.
 Read on to find out more.

 Several people have asked me through this blog where they can get this or that project on which I have participated.
 First, such requests flatter me.
 Thank you so much for showing interest in any of my projects.
 It is an honor to find that you have enjoyed them.